 "There's a venue that was covered in the news in Nashville that had said their goal is to only lose $15,000 a month," says Rev. Moose, the executive director of the National Independent Venue Association.
-"Can you imagine having that ability where, through T-shirt sales or streams, you'd be pretty pumped if you only lose $15,000 a month?"
+"Can you imagine having that ability where, through T-shirt sales or streams, you'd be pretty pumped if you only lose

 This isn't just a mere crunch, either; for countless venues, it's an existential crisis.

 "The repercussions of this is that we're on the precipice of losing 90 percent of the country's independent venues and promoters," Moose says.
 "NIVA alone has nearly 3,000 members, and so 2,700 venues and promoters will never exist again."

 Luckily, there's possible help on the horizon: the Save our Stages Act.
 Introduced this summer by Senators Amy Klobuchar (D-MN) and John Cornyn (R-TX), SOSA would provide $15 billion (originally $10 billion) to independently-owned venues across America.
 SOSA, which passed the House of Representatives on October 1, would provide grants up to $12 million for expenses like mortgages and capital expenditures (per Playbill

 NIVA has been a major proponent of SOSA, working to raise awareness as the bill gains momentum.

 "We have a significant amount of support through Congress to both the House and the Senate," Moose says.
 "It's just a matter of getting this to pass through and having everybody sign off on it."
 In the Senate, SOSA is bundled as part of a "smaller" relief effort, the $370 billion Heroes Small Business Lifeline Act.